peterbecker/configuration/README.md

 Once a parse function is registered, the value can be used in a configuration interface.
 This is true for both the direct use, as well as indirect use such as `Optional<MyType>`.

-# State of the Project

-The project is under active development as of the time of writing (2016-06-19).
-All functionality described above works and is covered by unit tests.

-It is planned to have support for advanced features such as printing usage instructions, dumping actual configuration into log files, and layering configuration sources to ease customization (e.g. default in classpath, overridden by file, overridden by command line).

-Target platform is Java 8, at least for the parser.
-The configuration interfaces do not require anything Java 8 specific, the use of `Optional` could be replaced with a default value that is recognizable as absence.
-In theory this means we could support anything back to Java 5 with full functionality, even older if defaults are not required.
-None of this is planned unless someone asks, though.

-There is no roadmap or schedule, but I'm available for questions.

-Check out the unit tests to see what works.
-See the issue list for more detail on what is intended.